Geeky Ballerina

 available June 2025 only

-Do you have dancers who apologize for taking up space?
+Do you have dancers who apologize for taking up space instead of claiming their belonging with confidence?

 You recognize them - they diminish themselves during combinations, hesitate to voice questions, and seem to be performing who they think you want them to be instead of expressing their authentic selves.